ICRS/101/2025-Summer/README.md

 <br>

 **Task 4:** For this step you DO NOT need to unwire your motors and motor driver.

 Align the two 3D printed washers with the requisite holes.

 ![washers](/2024-Autumn/images/washers.jpg)

-Next fit two screws (use the 16 mm screws here) in the holes adjacent to the heatsink on the motor driver.
+Next fit four screws (use the 16 mm screws here) in the holes adjacent to the heatsink on the motor driver.
 Align this with the washers and lower it into place.
 Secure it in place by using two nuts on the opposite side.
 Ensure the heatsink is nearest the end of the robot.

 ![motor-driver](/2024-Autumn/images/motor-driver.jpg)

 <br>

 **Task 5:** Fit the motor brackets over the motors and secure these to the chassis using two screws for each.
 Ensure they are mounted to the top side of the chassis.
 Note that the screws should go through the bottom of the chassis.

 ![mounted-motor](/2024-Autumn/images/mounted-motor.jpg)

 <br>

 **Task 6:** Slide the shaft adapters over the motor shafts.
 Then attach the wheels to the shaft adapters.
 Note that this requires some force, be careful not to damage any parts of the robot.

 ![shaft-adapter](/2024-Autumn/images/shaft-adapter.jpg)